 Here’s our suggestions for people wanting to help digitally excluded people:

-- Join the Digital Champions Network (free during the pandemic).
+- Join the Digital Champions Network.
 You can find champions in your local area who may be able to help, and develop your ability – or that of your staff/volunteers – to help people

 We know that 48% of people that don’t use the internet say “nothing would motivate them” to go online.
 A positive outcome from this lockdown might be encouraging many of these people to start a new digital journey that could literally save their life.